yaqwsx/KiKit/doc/panelization.md

 hspace - horizontal space between board outline and substrate

 vspace - vertical space between board outline and substrate

+minWidth - if the panel doesn't meet this width, it is extended

+minHeight - if the panel doesn't meet this height, it is extended

 #### `makeFrameCutsH`
 ```